epfml/disco/docs/ONBOARDING.md

 npm -w ./discojs/discojs-web run watch build # one more terminal
 ```

-> [!TIP]
-> If you are using VSCode, know that you may not be able to open the editor from the repo root level without VSCode raising imports errors.
-If that is the case, you should start VSCode from inside the module you are working.
-> In practice, that is any folder level that contains a `package.json` such as `server`, `web-client`, etc.
-> For example, if you are working on the CLI, you should start VSCode with the command `code server` from the root level (or `cd server; code .`)

 ### How to run DISCO

 * **Using DISCO from the `web-client`**: Instructions on how to use the `web-client` can be found in the [developer guide](../DEV.md#installation-guide).
 More information, for example on how to run the client in developer mode, can be found in the [`web-client` README](../web-client/README.md).